 The main point to take away from this title is that it’s going to play massively off of peoples nostalgia.
 Or in my case… curiosity.
 My first Fire Emblem experience was Three Houses, and for me, it was THE best game of 2019.
 So as soon as they announced this Shadow Dragon release, it was just something that I had to see.
 Was it going to be like Assassin’s Creed, where the first entry was kind of forgettable?
 Or like Crash Bandicoot, where the original’s now regarded as a classic?

-Nevertheless, the ultimate here question is – should I purchase Fire Emblem: Shadow Dragon and the Blade of Light or not?
+Nevertheless, the ultimate here question is – should you purchase Fire Emblem: Shadow Dragon and the Blade of Light or not?
 Honestly, it depends.
 IF you enjoy tactics games, then definitely give this a go.
 It’s a fantastic effort for a retro title released all the way back in 1990.
 Giving you a glimpse into one of the first real early entries in the tactical role-playing genre.
 That being said, if you don’t like tactics games… Well, then why are you reading this article?

 Reviewed by Dillon Van Der Putten